nmc777/PLC/README.md

 Multistate Pushbutton
 Same as maintained, but you have more than 2 states.
 When you click the button, it goes to the next state.
 Thus it increments by 1 each click.

+Diffuse Sensor
+Emit infrared light, and detect the reflected light from an object back into the sensor.

+Retroreflective Sensor
+Emits light tworads sensor on opposite end, when this is cut off, the sensor indicates an object present.

+Capactive Sensor
+Detect changes in capacitance wehn an object approaches the sensor.
+For plastic, non-metal

+Inductive Sensor
+Detect metal objects whent hey enter the field.
+Disrupts magnetic field.

+There will be a emitter,
+It will spew Blue,Green,Metal, pieces. (plastic and metal) Upon infeed conveyor entry it will be scanned by a capactive and inductive sensor (will a vision sensor accomplish the same?) to identify a count of the RAW parts produced via metal or plastic.
+There will be a lineup waiting at the infeed, so everytime a part is finally done in the machine cycle, the conveyor will move uo by 1.
+This means that the emitter must be in sequence so it doesnt overproduce parts during the wait.
+On the Machining Centre will be an HMI that displays total ASSEMBLED parts produced via metal and plastic, this may need a sensor at the output of the machining sensor to identify assembled parts.
+OR you can wait for completion bit to finish form machining centre and apply count based on what was scanned by the infeed sensor.
+On outfeed, based on material it will be scaled, and then a sensor will trigger a pusher which will sepere material onto 2 conveyors, one for metal, one for plastic.